mousepawmedia/devdocs/network/source/network/phabricator.rst

 and view how a design changes over time, but you should bear this in mind before clicking :guilabel:`Save`.

 ..
-IMPORTANT:: There is no way to change or remove a particlar revision - a
+IMPORTANT:: There is no way to change or remove a particular revision - a
     new one will always be created.

 .. _phab_pholio_review: